 The most recent stock assessments (2015) that incorporated age composition data up to 2013 indicated that the spawning biomass of all three stocks was estimated to be above the target (40% unfished level) in 2015.
+More recent Catch-MSY analyses (2020) indicated that all three stocks have continued to build under existing management arrangements and that stocks are well above target levels.
 On the basis of the evidence available, these pink snapper stocks are adequate.